dfinity/icp-cli-recipes/README.md

 - [ ] Enhanced documentation with interactive examples
 - [ ] Community recipe submission process

+## Contributing

+Contributions are welcome!
+Please see the [contribution guide](./.github/CONTRIBUTING.md) for more information.

 ## License

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the [Apache-2.0](./LICENSE) license.